Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Introduction-to-deploying-the-ALZ-Pattern.md

 ![Management group structure - single](../../../media/alz-management-groups-single.png)

-## Customizing policy assignments
+## Customizing Policy Assignments

 For instructions on customizing policy and initiative assignments, please refer to [Customize Policy Assignment](../Customize-Policy-Assignment).

-## Customizing the AMBA-ALZ policies
+## Customizing the AMBA-ALZ Policies

 We encourage customers and partners to tailor the policies to meet their specific needs and requirements.
 Customize the policies in your local copies to align with your design preferences.